1956 Sugar Bowl: Background

 Georgia Tech had been involved in a previous racial incident in 1934, when the team refused to play a game against the University of Michigan unless the Wolverines benched their star end, a black player named Willis Ward.
 Michigan eventually complied with the demand, but only after Georgia Tech agreed to reciprocate by benching their own star end, Hoot Gibson.
 With both players out of the game, it proceeded on schedule, with Michigan winning 9-2 to earn what turned out to be their only victory of the season.
-By 1956, Georgia Tech had a progressive President and they had played against integrated teams before, including a game against Notre Dame two years earlier (a 27-14 defeat that ended the Yellow Jackets' 31-game winning streak), but none of these games had taken place in the South.
+By 1956, Georgia Tech had a progressive President, and they had played against integrated teams before, including a game against Notre Dame two years earlier (a 27-14 defeat that ended the Yellow Jackets' 31-game winning streak), but none of these games had taken place in the South.

 Pittsburgh's linebacker and fullback, Bobby Grier, was black.
 Many segregationists in New Orleans fought to bar him from playing.
 This stood in stark contrast to the 1956 Rose Bowl, which featured two of the most racially integrated college football teams of the day with six African American players for the UCLA Bruins and seven for the Michigan State Spartans.
 Pitt's official stance was "No Grier, no game".
-The School announced Grier would “travel, eat, live, practice, and play with the team.”
+The School announced Grier would "travel, eat, live, practice, and play with the team".
 After receiving the team invitation to the Sugar Bowl, Georgia Tech coach Bobby Dodd took a poll of his players to see if they were willing to play an integrated team.
 Every single player voted in favor of playing the game.
-Starting quarterback Wade Mitchell said "I personally have no objection to playing a team with a Negro member on it, and, as far as I know, the rest of the boys feel the same way.”
+Starting quarterback Wade Mitchell said "I personally have no objection to playing a team with a Negro member on it, and, as far as I know, the rest of the boys feel the same way."
+Georgia Tech president Blake R. Van Leer also played a decisive role, making clear that the Institute would honor its commitment to play, despite heavy political pressure.
+His leadership is widely credited with ensuring the game moved forward.